yojoots/libbitcoin-system-wiki/Prisoner's-Dilemma-Fallacy.md

 `T > R > P > S` must be true, where:
 * `R > P` implies that mutual Bitcoin is preferred by each to mutual Dollar.
 * `T > R` and `P > S` imply that Dollar is the dominant strategy for each.

+We can conclude that `P > S` holds, as `S` implies no international settlement and therefore no benefit from a [foreign exchange reserve](https://en.wikipedia.org/wiki/Foreign-exchange_reserves), and presumably economic sanctions are undesirable.

+To determine if `R > P` and `T > R`, we require an objective measure.
+This can be obtained by the observation gold is not subject to [seigniorage](https://en.wikipedia.org/wiki/Seigniorage) or sanction.
+Given that a better alternative exists it would be chosen before Bitcoin.